techlib/celus/docs/user.rst

 *Imported*
-  Imported means that the data from the downloaded file was already converted into internal records in the `Celus` database and it is part of what you see when you look at the usage statistics.
+  Imported means that the data from the downloaded file was already converted into internal records in the `CELUS` database and it is part of what you see when you look at the usage statistics.
 Because the process of actually importing data into the database is separate from the downloading of data, there may be some delay between successful download and import.
   Very seldom it can also happen that the import is unsuccessful.